Saitob/GHDLproject/README.md

 			Note: Requires that you specify a –dldir.

---key:<br>		Takes a string to use as a keyword for the repository search
+--key:<br>		Takes a string to use as a keyword for the repository search.
+The keyword is matched towards the repository 				name.

 --datecr:<br>		Takes a date string to filter the search results by.
 Format is yyyy-mm-dd.